algorandfoundation/xGov/Proposals/xgov-61.md

 This all benefits the community in terms of insights, knowing how Algorand is doing as an ecosystem.
 But also makes it easy to uncover new projects that you might not have seen before.

 ## Additional information
+We're on a mission to uncover the entire Algorand ecosystem for you.
+But we need your help!
+The grant we're seeking is a push in the right direction.
+The funding will be used to fund our new features, enhance our coverage and support on our infrastructure growth costs.

+As the Algorand blockchain evolves, we're committed to providing you with a high-performing platform.
+That's why we're planning to submit xGov proposals every quarter, taking small but meaningful steps towards our vision.

-As stated before.
-This grant will contribute on keeping the lights on (the servers up and running) and support the project to continue growing further more easily.
-We published our current revenue stream (the amount of memberships sold): https://chaintrail.io/revenue.
-This will remain our main focus in terms of growing the project in a healthy manner.
+We published our current revenue stream (the amount of memberships sold) here: https://chaintrail.io/revenue.
+This will remain our long-term focus to ensure we built a healthy project that can sustain itself in the future.
 More on this can be read in our blog post: https://chaintrail-io.medium.com/publishing-our-revenue-13f4e659cf0b

-The grant I'm asking for is merely half of what is needed to keep the servers running and other costs.
-It doesn't count for future growth, as our engine continues to grow.
-So does the Algorand blockchain and the data we're tracking.
-Which means we slowly have to expand our infrastructure to keep a high-performing platform.
-Therefore we plan to submit a xGov proposal each quarter, while keeping the amount small and hopefully pass the bar for xGovs members.